sporesome/LEMP-Stack/README.md

 # LEMP-Stack

-Simple ansible playbook that install LEMP stack on centos7 (Nginx+PHP7+MariaDB) It currently contains only sample bootstrap template and php-info page.
-MariaDB is working, but not using in this version
+Simple ansible playbook that install LEMP stack on centos7 (Nginx+PHP7+MariaDB) This is a very primitive version, made during training.
+It currently contains only sample bootstrap template and php-info page.
+MariaDB is working, but not using in this version.

 ## Installation